Skip to content

 "My paintings are like classic Rubens or Michelangelo, but unrestrained."

-A Flemish Baroque master, Rubens (1577-1640) is best known for painting the human form with incredible depth and movement.
-Men are given tanned, robust physiques while sylph-faced, voluptuous women are shapely with mortal “flaws” like cellulite, folds, and dimples (as seen in as seen in “Venus and Adonis”).
+Flemish Baroque master, Rubens (1577-1640) is best known for painting the human form with incredible depth and movement.
+Men are given tanned, robust physiques that brim with kinetic energy.
+Sylph-faced, voluptuous women are shapely with mortal “flaws” like cellulite, folds, and dimples (as seen in as seen in “Venus and Adonis”).

-Always one to push the envelope, Frank Frazetta models are like Rubens’ on steroids.
-Pulp pin-ups have slim waists, visible ribs, and near-to-bursting hourglass proportions.
-Whether creating pin-ups or sci fi art, Frazetta’s women had the perfect blend of power and softness.
+Take Rubens’ models, pump them with steroids, and you’ll get Frank Frazetta women: pulp pin-ups with slim waists, visible ribs, and near-to-bursting hourglass proportions.
+Whether creating pin-ups or sci fi art, these forms had the perfect blend of power and softness.
+The artist never shied away from capturing subtle imperfections either.

 frazetta warrior with his warrior woman